oksmantv/GOL_Framework_2020/README.md

 # GOL_Framework_2020
-Guzzenvonlidl's custom framework for Arma 3</br>
+Guerrillas Of Liberation's custom framework for Arma 3</br>
 Edited by the GOL Technical Team.</br>

 # Functions